ktripaldi/temperjs/README.md

 ### Selectors

-**A selector is a derived state**.
-You can think of selectors as the output of passing a state to a pure function that execute some logic based on that state.
+**Selectors are derived Traits**.
+You can think of selectors as the output of passing a state to a pure function that executes some logic based on that state.

-In Temper selectors are regular Traits:
+If you want to create a selector, you can use the following syntax:

 ```jsx
 import React from 'react';